filecoin-project/FIPs/FIPS/fip-XXXX.md

 ### Could we just remove FIL+ and let the market work?

 Removing FIL+ would support more onboarding and allow the block reward to function as an indirect subsidy for service provision (e.g., a SP can offer lower prices because they earn from mining).
 However, this action would eliminate a crucial **protocol-level mechanism for encouraging the transition to a service-oriented economy**.
 While one might argue that genuine paying clients negate the need for this support, the reality is that current *client payments are often too small compared to the cost gap* of storing real data versus engaging in pure mining activities.
-Without an incentive exclusively dedicated to service, SPs would naturally prioritize mining.
+Without an incentive exclusively dedicated to service, SPs would naturally prioritize pure consensus mining without providing value-creating services.
 Therefore, reserving a portion of the block reward for services is not merely an economic lever; it is a way to define the **network's identity**.
 Filecoin's fundamental mission is to be a storage service network, differentiating it from a generic network that simply uses storage.
 Achieving this mission will ultimately benefit all participants.

 ### Why a continuous ramp up for alpha?